coleifer/peewee/docs/peewee/quickstart.rst

     multiple people, we always name the class using the singular form.

 There are lots of :ref:`field types <fields>` suitable for storing various types of data.
-Peewee handles converting between *pythonic* values those used by the database, so you can use Python types in your code without having to worry.
+Peewee handles converting between *pythonic* values and those used by the database, so you can use Python types in your code without having to worry.